MarsicoFL/mispitools/README.md

 <!-- badges: end -->

 ## About mispitools
 'mispitools' is an open-source package written in the R statistical language.
 It consists of a collection of decision-making tools designed for conducting missing person searches.
-The package enables the computation of various features, ranging from preliminary investigation data-based likelihood ratios (LRs) to the optimal LR threshold for identifying potential matches in DNA-based database searches.
+The package enables the computation of various features, ranging from preliminary investigation data-based likelihood ratios (LRs) to the optimal LR threshold for identifying potential matches in DNA-based     16:25
+Terminal
+    1

+Expected time
+    16:41database searches.

 'mispitools' imports two additional packages, namely forrel (https://doi.org/10.1016/j.fsigen.2020.102376) and pedtools (https://doi.org/10.1016/C2020-0-01956-0).